 In 2012, the Senate race at that time involving different candidates was also decided by fewer than 1,000 votes.

-In terms of spending, Zenzinger is winning the fundraising battle, but Woods said she doesn't need much more cash.
+In terms of spending, Zenzinger won the fundraising battle, but Woods said she doesn't need much more cash.

 "I have raised everything I need for my campaign plan," Woods said.